xuyunfan9991/SCRIPro/docs/usage.rst

     optional arguments:
-    -h, --help            show this help message and exit --version             show program's version number and exit
+    -h, --help            Show this help message and exit --version             Show program's version number and exit

     For command line options of each command, type: scripro COMMAND -h